Mississippi by the Numbers:

 A breakdown of inmates by gender indicated

-12,848 (59.44%) were black, and 8.412 (38.92%) were white
+12,848 (59.44%) black, 8.412 (38.92%) white

 Further inspection of the racial composition of inmates showed.
 Other racial groups include Hispanics, Native Americans, and Asians, accounting for 1.24%, 0.19%, and 0.18%, respectively.